csaez/mscreen/README.md

 ## Contribuiting

-It's still early days, but please start a thread on [the project's issues]() to discuss features or changes on the structure of the code, the project is on very early alpha stages and all code is subject to evolve quite a bit.
+It's early days, but please start a thread at [github's issues](https://github.com/csaez/mscreen/issues) to discuss features or changes on the code, the project is on very early alpha stages and all code is subject to evolve quite a bit.

-__Please don't start any work before having a discussion__, pull requests are not likely to be accepted (this will change as soon as we move to beta, let's iterate quickly and try new things for now).
+__Please don't start any work before having a discussion__.
+I really appretiate your contributions and would love to merge your extensions back, but pull requests are not likely to be accepted until we move to beta (let's iterate quickly and try new things for now).